otto-de/api-guidelines/guidelines/020_guidelines/050_resources/1120_must-stick-to-conventional-query-parameters.md

 | :----- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------------------------ | :--------------------------- |
 | `sort` | Property to sort by with optional ordering.
 Can be provided multiple times to sort by multiple properties.
 Naming _should_ correspond to JSON field names with dot-navigation if necessary (e.g. `price.grossValue`). | `<field>[,(asc \| desc)]` | `?sort=price,desc&sort=name` |

+TODO: Alternativ: comma-separated list of fields (as defined by MUST define collection format of header and query parameters) to define the sort order.
+To indicate sorting direction, fields may be prefixed with + (ascending) or - (descending), e.g. /sales-orders?sort=+id.

 ## Querying

 | name | description       | values | example    |